 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of ServiceTitan, Inc. (TTAN) and Asana, Inc. (ASAN) based on their most recent financial data.
+Below is a comparative overview of key strengths and weaknesses for ServiceTitan, Inc. (TTAN) and Asana, Inc. (ASAN) based on the most recent financial and operational data.

 CriterionServiceTitan, Inc. (TTAN)Asana, Inc. (ASAN)